jedisct1/blobcrypt/README.md

-*Work in progress - Do not use for anything yet.*
+*Work in progress - Construction and API are subject to change*

 Blobcrypt
 =========